yojoe/go-raml/README.md

 ResponseBody generated from body node below responses.

 ## Resource
-[Resource](http://docs.raml.org/specs/1.0/#raml-10-spec-resources-and-nested-resources) in server is mapped into:
+[Resource](http://docs.raml.org/specs/1.0/#raml-10-spec-resources-and-nested-resources) in the server is mapped to:
 - interface:

 	- file name = [resource]_if.go